Sensitive Claims of Abuse in State Schools

 - A primary school prior to 1989; or

 - Any state school that is now closed (including Residential Specialist Schools and Health Camp Schools);

 - You believe that this experience has harmed you in some way.

 In some cases, we won’t be the right place for your claim.

-For example, if your claim is about incidents at a primary school after 1989 or at a secondary school and that school is still open, the school’s Board of Trustees might be the correct respondent to your claim.
+For example, if your claim is about incidents at a primary school after 1989 or at a secondary school and that school is still open, the school’s board might be the correct respondent to your claim.

 We cannot consider claims about private schools.
 You will need to discuss this with the governing body of the school in the first instance.